mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

 Before purchasing a controller to use with Mixxx, please consult our `Hardware Compatibility wiki page`_.
 It contains the most up-to-date information about which controllers work with Mixxx and the details of each.
-Device support varies for each supported OS, so please make sure to consult the documentation.
+Device support varies for each supported :term:`OS <operating system>`, so please make sure to consult the documentation.

 .. _Hardware Compatibility wiki page: http://www.mixxx.org/wiki/doku.php/hardware_compatibility
 .. _bug tracker: http://bugs.launchpad.net/mixxx